iamrazes/laravel-sumanto/README.md

 ## About Sumanto

-Sumanto is website-based transaction and management system.
+Sumanto is a web-based system designed to streamline and simplify management and transaction processes.

 ## Installation Guide